Aka people: Society

 A traditional hunter-gatherer society, the Aka have a varied diet that includes 63 plants, 28 species of game and 20 species of insect, in addition to nuts, fruit, honey, mushrooms and roots.
 Some Aka have recently taken up the practice of planting their own small seasonal crops, but agricultural produce is more commonly obtained by trading with neighboring villages, whom the Aka collectively term as Ngandu.

 From the Ngandu, they obtain manioc, plantain, yams, taro, maize, cucumbers, squash, okra, papaya, mango, pineapple, palm oil, and rice in exchange for the bushmeat, honey, and other forest products the Aka collect.
 There are over 15 different village tribes with whom the approximately 30,000 Aka associate.

 As a result of their hunter-gatherer lifestyle, which frequently exposes them to the blood of jungle fauna, they have among the highest rates of seropositivity for Ebola virus in the world.

+Sex roles

+In the Aka community, despite a sexual division of labor where women primarily serve as caregivers, male and female roles are highly flexible and interchangeable.
+Women hunt while men care for children, and vice versa, without stigma or loss of status.
+Women are not only as likely as men to hunt but can even be more proficient hunters.
+Aka women have been observed hunting even during late stages of pregnancy and returning to hunting shortly after childbirth, sometimes even carrying newborns while hunting.

+While tasks and decision-making were largely shared activities, leadership roles such as kombeti (leader), tuma (elephant hunter), and nganga (top healer) are consistently held by men in a community studied by anthropologist Barry Hewlett.

 Parenting

+Physical closeness is highly valued in the upbringing of young children among the Aka community.
+Babies, starting from around three months old, are almost constantly held by either one of their parents or another caregiver.
+It is uncommon to find a cot in an Aka camp because it's unheard of for parents to leave their baby unattended; instead, infants are held all the time.
 Fathers of the Aka tribe spend more time in close contact to their babies than in any other known society.
 Aka fathers have their infant within arms' reach 47% of the time and make physical contact with them five times as often per day as fathers in some other societies.
+Aka fathers are even known to bring their infants along to social gatherings, such as their equivalent of a pub, with the baby attached to their chest or even nursing from their nipple, while they enjoy palm wine with other men.
 The men also help the women, by feeding their children.
 It is believed that this is related to the strong bond between Aka husband and wife.
 Throughout the day, couples share hunting, food preparation, and social and leisure activities.